482 Visa: Temporary Skill Shortage (TSS) Visa (Subclass 482)

 What is the 482 TSS visa?

 The 482 visa – or TSS visa – is a temporary Australian work visa designed to fill skill gaps in the Australian labour market.
-It enables you to work full-time for an approved Australian employer, in a nominated position which you are suitably qualified and experienced for.
+This visa allows you to work full-time for an eligible Australian employer.
+You will need to be nominated in an approved occupation, for which you are suitably experienced.

 482-tss-visa-australia